beallej/krlx-app/README.txt

 * In the summer, KRLX does not stream, so the schedule table may be empty depending on the actions of the calendar creator.
 * In NewsTableViewController, ArticleViewController, and RecentlyHeardTableViewController we scrape from the KRLX website.
 There is some incorrect HTML tagging on the website, and that causes some output (ex "HTML parser error") in the console.
 We do not have access to the code that creates that out; it is in a library, so we were not able to suppress it.

-------Do we need library installation?
-I think no right???----

 Note to future developers:
 * All basic functions are complete and functional.
 We commented our code extensively following Ibrahim's request.
 * If the website structure changes, certain aspects of the project will no longer be valid (News and recently Heard).
 Future development of this project can attempt to access the Joomla database which will potentially be more stable and fast.